CrowdHailer/CrowdHailer.github.io/_posts/2016-04-18-why-i-cant-leave-ruby-for-elixir.md

 These concepts are common across many functional programming languages but much rarer in most object oriented languages.

 However as I became more familiar with these concepts I could find no good reason why they were limited to functional languages.
-In particular creating immutable objects certainly is possible and seamed to be valuable.
+In particular creating immutable objects certainly is possible and seemed to be valuable.

 ### Which to choose